mobicycle/Edison_Bluemix_HANA/http_request.md

   The JS code will
     -Request "something" from the API server running on the Edison
     -Retrieve "something else" from the API server running on the Edison.

+##Start your web server which runs on your Edison
+    cd into the folder you have saved the source files enter `node app.js`
+    open a web browser on http://your_edison_IP_address:3000

+##GPIO Notes
+    The mraa C library is the most direct way to get in touch with the Intel Edison's GPIO lines.
+    The faster way to work with GPIO lines is via memory mapped I/O.
+    Another mraa alternative, Sysfs, is a virtual file system.
+Use it to access hardware and the Linux kernel.
+    Yocto Linux is a non-realtime operating system
+    I2C is a communications bus.
+Use it to connect a very large range of sensors.